worepix/doc-chester/source/firmware/basic-overview.rst

     Effective use of hardware resources is important for developing of low-power devices.
 This is primary goal of HARDWARIO ecosystem.

 You can choose from wide variety of systems and tools.
 Windows, macOS a Ubuntu (and other Debian derivatives) are supported.
-For information how to install required tools, please see :doc:`Toolchain setup <toolchain_setup>`.
+For information how to install required tools, please see :doc:`Toolchain setup <toolchain-setup>`.
-You can find more information on how to use them in :doc:`Toolchain guide <toolchain_guide>`.
+You can find more information on how to use them in :doc:`Toolchain guide <toolchain-guide>`.

 ******************
 Diving Deep to SDK